 Cytotec Labor Injury

-If you were given Cytotec to induce labor and a birth injury occurred, call Willens Law Offices today to discuss your case.
+If you were given Cytotec to induce labor and a birth injury occurred, call Willens Injury Law Offices today to discuss your case.

 The risks associated with using Cytotec to induce labor outweighs the benefits.
 It is hard to understand why doctors have continued to use this product, even though it has put numerous babies and pregnant women at risk.